Sim Pooh Ho

 In Taiji Gong, there is stillness in movement.
 And there is movement in stillness.
 There is growth and accumulation of Qi.
 There is flow and usage of Qi.
 There is practice of power in gentleness, and gentleness in power.
 This is the interdependence and the ceaseless interplay of Yin and Yang.
 This Yin-Yang quality ensures the necessary ingredients for a full healthy training, and is present in every level of our structured teaching.

-Herein lies the fundamental difference between common Qi Gong today and Taiji Gong.
+Here-in is the fundamental difference between common Qi Gong today and Taiji Gong.
 Taiji Gong is the practice of Qi Gong by thoroughly understanding the Yin-Yang nature of Qi.
 The balance of the Yin-Yang nature of Qi constitutes the state of Taiji, the Supreme Wholeness in Us.

 Is Taiji or Qi Gong a breathing exercise?

-No it is not a breathing exercise.
 If breathing refers to the superficial in and out of air through the nose, into the lungs and and so on, then the answer is No.

 But 'breathing' in traditional Chinese Qi Gong can mean more than air breathing.
-It means the in and out of energy (吐纳，非简单的呼吸).
+It means the in and out of energy ( 吐纳，非简单的呼吸 ).
 This again is a kind of ceaseless Yin-yang.

-How should I practice the breathing in Taijiquan/ Tai Chi Chuan?
+How should I practice the breathing in Taijiquan/ Tai chi chuan?

 In a practitioner's beginner stage, if he/she has difficulties focusing and quieting the mind then breathing can be a useful tool.
 Placing the mind on the ceaseless in and out of the breath can help with relaxation and focus.